bxparks/AceTime/USER_GUIDE.md

 * [BasicValidationUsingHinnantDateTest](tests/validation/BasicValidationUsingHinnantDateTest/)
 * [ExtendedValidationUsingHinnantDateTest](tests/validation/ExtendedValidationUsingHinnantDateTest/)

-I have validated the AceTime library with the following TZ versions against the Hinnant date library with the same TZ version:
+I have validated the AceTime library with the Hinnant date library using the same TZ version, from version 2019a to the current version of this library (2019c as of this writing).

-* TZ Database: 2019a
-* TZ Database: 2019b

 ## Benchmarks